malavejm1/nanoscience/README.md

 In addition to these programs are codes I designed for recreational purposes -- such as simple code using neural networks and a jocular exercise involving a Twitter bot.

+I've also provided my publications/presentations in the "Publications" folder, as all of my publications and presentations are behind paywalls.

 Thanks!